No False Solutions NWI Campaign

 As we respond to these projects, JTNWI is pushing back and calling for a just transition to energy efficiency and renewable power that safeguards good union jobs and protects people’s health and the planet.
 We are also demanding community transparency and accountability at every step and working with other hydrogen-impacted communities.

-Our approach is guided by a report called “Hydrogen Energy: A Critical Review to Ensure Community and Climate Benefits.”
-JTNWI and other frontline groups co-authored this report by Just Solutions Collective.
-The framework advises against fossil fuel hydrogen and advocates for protecting water resources, improving safety and accountability, and using only green hydrogen created from renewable energy for reducing carbon emissions in “hard-to-decarbonize” sectors, like steel.
+The framework advises against using fossil fuel hydrogen and advocates for protecting water resources, improving safety and accountability, and utilizing only green hydrogen generated from renewable energy to reduce carbon emissions in “hard-to-decarbonize” sectors, such as steel.
 In Northwest Indiana, we must build what we need now to protect communities and workers.